Tenancy & Useful Information

 1. Write to us advising that you wish to end the tenancy.

-5. Make sure you return all keys promptly on the agreed day (if you don’t we may charge a fee for the additional time).
+4. Make sure you return all keys promptly on the agreed day (if you don’t we will charge an additional weeks rent).

 Contact The National Gas Emergency Service immediately on their emergency number - 0800 111 999.

 We do not have spare keys to individual properties.
 You are responsible for arranging and paying for a locksmith.
 It is advisable to get several quotes first.